 Discover Dallas' rich culture, history & architecture.
 We will explore not just the iconic sites, but seldom visited hidden gems that most visitors never get to experience.
-This is a comprehensive sightseeing tour of Dallas guided by a professional local tour guide in a climate-controlled van.

 Come discover why we love Dallas on this exciting sightseeing excursion!
 Approximately 1.5 million people call Dallas home, the largest city in the massive DFW Metroplex.
-Known for its Cowboys football team and amazing Tex-Mex, Dallas is a diverse and vibrant metropolis with rich a culture, amazing architecture, and fascinating history.
+Known for its Cowboys football team and amazing Tex-Mex, Dallas is a diverse and vibrant metropolis with a rich culture, amazing architecture, and fascinating history.

 Whether you have just one day and want to see as much as possible, or you are here for a while and want to get to know the city in-depth, our Best of Dallas Tour has you covered.
 This quintessential Dallas sightseeing excursion hits the city's most iconic sites and off-the-beaten-path gems in the comfort of our climate-controlled bus.
 You will get the chance to explore several of the city’s most unique neighborhoods (Deep Ellum, the Bishop Arts District, Downtown, etc.) and experience the “Big D's” upclose.
-During our excursion, we will stop several times to allow our guests to experience and have a closer look at some of the sites, including Dealey Plaza, the farmer's market and Pioneer Plaza..
+During our excursion, we will stop several times to allow our guests to experience and have a closer look at some of the sites, including Dealey Plaza, the farmer's market and Pioneer Plaza.